Useful Accessible Accessories for Education

 Make Your Computer Accessible for Education

 Discover how to use built-in accessibility features on computers to empower blind and partially sighted students in education.
-Covers Windows, Apple, ChromeBook and Linux.
+This guide covers Windows, Apple, ChromeBook and Linux.

 Find out more about 'Make Your Computer Accessible for Education'